quasar-finance/quasar/x/qtransfer/README.md

 ## Wasm Hooks

+*Most of the parts of Wasm Hooks implementation has been copied from [osmosis](github.com/osmosis-labs/osmosis/blob/main/x/ibc-hooks)*

 The wasm hook is an IBC middleware which is used to allow ICS-20 token transfers to initiate contract calls.
 This allows cross-chain contract calls, that involve token movement.
 This is useful for a variety of usecases.